This article was originally published on September 21, 2023, and then updated on May 8, 2024 to reflect the latest information.

-But, for real, who is the athlete supposed to be?
+But, is the WNBA logo player based on someone real?
+If so, who is the athlete supposed to be?
 Who is the WNBA Logo?

 The WNBA has undergone two significant rebrands, one in 2013 and another in 2019.
-Each refresh reflects the evolving league and its players.
+And with each came a refreshed logo meant to reflect the evolving league and its players.

-Here we discuss the story behind the logo, explore its design, and *finally* shed light on what player serves as the basis for its recognizable emblem.
+Here we discuss the story behind the WNBA logo player.
+We explore its original and updated designs, and finally shed light on what player serves as the basis for its recognizable emblem.

 The WNBA Logo Is Based On…

-The design agency claims they were going after a more modern and streamlined look, featuring a more athletic, dynamic, and free player.
+The design agency claims they were going after a more modern and streamlined look.
+So, they set out to come up with a more athletic, dynamic, and free player.
 With this in mind and using input from players, they crafted the logo from hundreds of sketches.
 But no single player was on their minds.

 Learn more: Who is the NBA logo?